a6kme/django-starter/readme.md

 If you have similar use cases, I hope this project helps you too.

+### Pre-requisites
+1. You should have Visual Studio Code and Docker installed on your machine.
+You should also have "Dev Containers" extension installed on your machine.

 ### How to use
 1. Checkout the project `git clone https://github.com/a6kme/django-starter better-food && cd better-food`.
 Replace `better-food` with your project name.
 3. Replace the `$$PROJECT_PLACEHOLDER$$` with the project name.
 Example: `grep -rl '\$\$PROJECT_PLACEHOLDER\$\$' . | xargs sed -i '' 's/\$\$PROJECT_PLACEHOLDER\$\$/better-food/g'` on Mac. `grep -rl '\$\$PROJECT_PLACEHOLDER\$\$' . | xargs sed -i 's/\$\$PROJECT_PLACEHOLDER\$\$/better-food/g'` on Linux.